 Here are two diagrams representing the dissonance produce by the 11th and the 3rd.
 You can notice that the 9th is omitted.
 Indeed, it is physically difficult if not impossible to play all the needed tones on the guitar.

 Dominant 11 guitar diagrams (Consonant)

-The 2 following dominant eleventh guitar shapes are less dissonant that the previous voicings.
+The two following dominant eleventh guitar shapes are less dissonant than the previous voicings.
 The third (3) has been omitted and replaced with the ninth (9).
 They are also easier to play.

 This package contains a guitar method available as a PDF with tabs, audio files and theory providing 40 jazz guitar lines for teachers and students.